nialov/fractopo/README.rst

 validating and analysing lineament and fracture trace maps (fracture networks).
-It is targeted at structural geologists working on the characterization of bedrock fractures from outcrops and through remote sensing.
-As it is a Python library, the use of ``fractopo`` requires prior (Python) programming knowledge.
+It is targeted at structural geologists working on the characterization of bedrock fractures from outcrops and through remote sensing. ``fractopo`` is available as a Python library and through a command-line interface.
+As a Python library, the use of ``fractopo`` requires prior (Python) programming knowledge.
+However, if used through the command-line, using ``fractopo`` only requires general knowledge of command-line interfaces in your operating system of choice.

 -  `Full Documentation is hosted on Read the Docs
    <https://fractopo.readthedocs.io/en/latest/index.html#full-documentation>`__